Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Yes we have plans to add key value pair storage maybe Json storage.
 One would be with a Javascript Api for accessing tags and scoreboards. but going further would be to allow for generic read write storage (still not direct File system access).
 There are some security issues we'd want to work through around ensuring storage is sand boxed per pack.

+## Custom Dimensions

-## Plans to support GameTests on custom dimensions, if that ever happened?
+-   **Q:** Plans to support GameTests on custom dimensions, if that ever happened?

--   While designing the GameTest APIs we've been keeping custom content in mind.
+-   **A:** While designing the GameTest APIs we've been keeping custom content in mind.
 That's actually why Commands.run takes the dimension as a string, rather than a hard-coded dimension variable for example.
 So we're definitely leaving open the possibility for integration with custom dimensions and other custom content down the road.

 ## Old Scripting API